QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/interaction.md

 ```

 The key name of the configuration indicates the behavior.
-The value value of the configuration indicates the action corresponding to the behavior.
+The value of the configuration indicates the action corresponding to the behavior.

 ## Glossary

-* `SIGN` - The shop information sign that displaying the price, owner, item name etc.
+* `SIGN` - The shop information sign that displaying the price, owner, item name, etc.
 * `SHOPBLOCK` - The shop block itself, for example, the Chest.
-* `LEFT_CLICK` - The key that used for destory block, named by Minecraft default value - LEFT_CLICK
+* `LEFT_CLICK` - The key used for destroy block, named by Minecraft default value - LEFT_CLICK
-* `RIGHT_CLICK` - The key that used for interact block, named by Minecraft default value - RIGHT_CLICK
+* `RIGHT_CLICK` - The key used for interact block, named by Minecraft default value - RIGHT_CLICK

 ## Available Keys